andylvua/CPP_CustomString/README.md

 - [x] Assignment operator `my_str_t &operator=(my_str_t&& mystr);`
 - [x] Concatenation operators
 - [x] Multiplication operators

+## Performance check
+We've also done a performance tests to compare the performance of our implementation with the standard library using [Google Benchmark](https://github.com/google/benchmark).
+You can find the results in the [benchmark_results](https://github.com/ucu-cs/lab1_cstring-zinchukkryvenyaroshevychkharabara/blob/efba977e7f413b91b4a3530e06acb6c1da4d7b7d/benchmark_results/benchmark_results.txt) file.

+Most of the methods are working pretty much the same as the standard library does.
+However, there are some differences.
+For example, the `substr()`, `erase()`, `shrink_to_fit()`, and `swap()` methods are working significantly slower than `std::string`.
+It happens because we can't operate with memory directly in some cases.
+For example, we can't use `realloc()` to resize the string.

+Also, standard library uses some complex algorithms to optimize the performance of the methods we can't archive with our implementation.

+Despite this, some methods are working faster than the standard library.
+For example, the `find()` method is working almost 4 times faster than the standard library. `resize()`, `reserve()`, and `at()` methods are working 2 times faster.

 ## License
 The [MIT](https://choosealicense.com/licenses/mit/) License (MIT)